-Father Vince knew the parish was going through hard times.
-But the opportunity to work in a parish similar to Holy Trinity in the West Side neighborhood of Haughville, where he had grown up, appealed to him.
-As Father Vince saw it, Little Flower had the same sense of community and strong ownership of the parish he had experienced during his boyhood.
-Both parishes also seemed to revolve around neighborhood churches and elementary schools, something else Father Vince had found appealing.
+Father Vince knew the parish was Father Vince Lampert going through hard times.
+But the opportunity to work in a parish similar to Holy Trinity in the Westside neighborhood of Haughville, where he had grown up, appealed to him.
+As Father Vince saw matters, Little Flower featured the same community and strong ownership of the parish he had experienced during his boyhood.
+Both parishes also seemed to revolve around neighborhood churches and elementary schools, something else Father Vince found attractive.